wanglf19/scCaps/README.md

 **Model training**

-To unzip the PBMC_data.rar into data directionary then run:
+To unzip the PBMC_data.rar into dictionary 'data' then run:

 ```
 old version
-old_files/Model_Training.py
+old_files/Model_Training.py  #specific for the PBMC dataset

 new version
 default: